hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 })
 ```

-Now, let’s start our server, using the following command.
+Let’s start our server—use this command:

 ```
 $ node server.js